 Now let’s get back to the main topic

-Here are the Features of a normal laptop for students
+Here are the Features of laptop for students

 An integrated graphics card like Intel’s Iris or HD series usually results in much better battery life and reduced heat generation in such laptops.
 A dedicated graphics card like NVIDIA’s GeForce series has its own processor and RAM for managing complex 3D graphics, which hits the battery life (and price) of your laptop.
 If you are in college then an integrated graphics card, with a decent processor and enough RAM, will still run most games.